-Physically if the individual Goldendoodle was in poor health, had existing health conditions they would be a poor choice for hunting.
+Physically if the individual Goldendoodle was in poor health, and had existing health conditions they would be a poor choice for hunting.

-Poor physical health creates the potential for injury and illness, when this is combined with a physical sport that requires a lot physically it can be a recipe for disaster, especially if the sport involves spending great lengths of time outdoors.
+Poor physical health creates the potential for injury and illness.
+When this is combined with a physical sport that requires a lot physically, it can be a recipe for disaster, especially if the sport involves spending great lengths of time outdoors.
 These adorable pups can find other tasks and jobs to perform and make great companion dogs.

 Age also plays a role in whether a Goldendoodle would be a good hunting dog.
-Puppies are not properly developed physically, mentally or emotionally to be taking on such a task, while senior or older Goldendoodles may not be able to maintain the stamina necessary on all levels to perform such a task.
+Puppies are not properly developed physically, mentally or emotionally to be taking on such a task, while senior or older Goldendoodles may be unable to maintain the stamina necessary on all levels to perform such a task.

-This breed makes an excellent hunting dog and companion but as each dog is individual like humans, unique qualities must always be considered.
+This breed makes an excellent hunting dog and companion, but as each dog is individual like humans, unique qualities must always be considered.